adiletabs/Intra/README.md

-An app written in Java for university internal porta
+An app written in Java for university internal portal